 You will have to travel far to find people as friendly and hospitable as the Portuguese.
-In fact, Portugal has just ranked first place as the most welcoming country out of 188 countries in the world!
-In an annual expat insider survey by Internations 2018, travellers that have lived in Portugal for a while state that the Portuguese ‘look after each other’, share a wonderful sense of community and the locals’ demeanor are polite, welcoming and down to earth.
+In fact, Portugal ranked first place as the most welcoming country out of 188 countries in the world!
+Travellers that have lived in Portugal for a while state that the Portuguese ‘look after each other’, share a wonderful sense of community and the locals’ demeanour are polite, welcoming and down to earth.

 As you travel through big cities and small towns you will find them trying to show you the way, serving you with a smile and making sure you cross the road safely.
-Even though it’s relatively easy to find someone that can speak English, you will find the locals peaking Portuguese to you as if you understand, which instantly makes you feel right at home.
+Even though it’s relatively easy to find someone that can speak English, you may find the locals speaking Portuguese to you as if you understand, which instantly makes you feel right at home.

 Portugal has been subject to countless settlements since prehistoric times.
-It eventually began to claim its position as a major western power in the 15th and 16th Centuries, where it grew its political, economic and cultural power.
-Much of its power was lost when Lisbon was destroyed in the 1755 earthquake, the Napoleonic Wars, and the independence of Brazil in 1822.
-Portugal has been playing catch up with its European neighbors since the early 19th Century.
-Today, it’s known to be one of the most affordable European destinations and Lisbon is the lowest priced Western European capital.
-It’s like western Europe, for eastern Europe prices.
+It eventually began to claim its position as a major western power in the 15th and 16th centuries, where it grew its political, economic and cultural power.
+Much of its power was lost when Lisbon was destroyed in the 1755 earthquake, the Napoleonic Wars, and after the independence of Brazil in 1822.
+Portugal has been playing catch up with its European neighbours since the early 19th century.
+Today, it’s known to be one of the most affordable European destinations and Lisbon is one of the lowest priced western European capital cities.
+It’s like western Europe, for eastern Europe prices!

-Talking about food.
-Yes, we know that in some way all European countries revolve around food.
+Talking about food… Yes, we know that in some way all European countries revolve around food.
 In Portugal, however, the food scene has a life of its own.
-There are a couple of delicious staples that you will find everywhere in Portugal, like cod fish – prepared in over 300 different ways!
+There are a couple of delicious staples that you will find everywhere in Portugal, such as codfish – which is prepared in over 300 different ways!
 But for the most part, cuisine in Portugal is faithfully regional.
-You can find robust meat dishes in the north, peculiar seafood dishes in the Mediterranean south, and the real original pastel de Nata only in Belhem, outside of Lisbon.
+You can find robust meat dishes in the north, peculiar seafood dishes in the Mediterranean south, and the real original pastel de Nata in Belem, outside of Lisbon.